bharath272/sds/README.md

 # SDS using hypercolumns
-Code for SDS

-This repository implements the ideas from our [CVPR 2015 paper](http://www.cs.berkeley.edu/~bharath2/pubs/pdfs/BharathCVPR2015.pdf) and [my thesis](http://www.eecs.berkeley.edu/Pubs/TechRpts/2015/EECS-2015-193.html).
+This repository implements the ideas from our [CVPR 2015 paper][4] and [my thesis][3].
 In particular, it uses the hypercolumn representation to segment detections.
-It uses ideas from [SPP](http://arxiv.org/abs/1406.4729) and [Fast R-CNN](http://arxiv.org/abs/1504.08083) to speed things up.
+It uses ideas from [SPP][5] and [Fast RCNN][2] to speed things up.
 The full details are in Chapter 3 of my thesis (look at Figure 3.7 for an overview).

 ##Preliminaries
 The task we are interested in is [Simultaneous Detection and Segmentation][1], where we want to *detect* every instance of a category in an image and *segment* it out.
-We approach this task by first running an off-the-shelf object detector such as [Fast R-CNN][2] and then segmenting out the object in each bounding box output by the detector.
+We approach this task by first running an off-the-shelf object detector such as [Fast RCNN][2] and then segmenting out the object in each bounding box output by the detector.

 Included in the repository is an ipython notebook called *demo*.
 This demo should give you an idea of what the code does.
 The first three cells download the demo data and the trained model, and segment out a horse detection. `test_hypercolumns.get_hypercolumn_prediction` outputs the soft heatmap while `test_hypercolumns.paste_output_sp` projects the heatmap to superpixels.